Technigo/project-react-portfolio/README.md

 The reusable components were created at last.
 I do need to work a bit more on my styling and accesability.

 Things I plan on improving:

-Section "Other projects":
+* Section "Other projects":
   Fetch data from my json file.
   Layout is broken.
   Add GitHub links.

-The Link component:
+* The Link component:
   Add props and layout, to display color and text.

+* Design:
   Add background picture to the header.

-Fix my font (roboto) problem since font weight is not working.
+  Fix bug with fonts, font weight is not working properly.

 ## View it live
 https://petra-eriksson-portfolio.netlify.app/